geosolutions-it/docker-geoserver/README.md

 export MAINT_VERSION="2.17.3 2.17.2 2.17.1"
 export MIDDLE_STABLE="18"
 export NIGHTLY_MAINT_VERSION="2.17.x"
-export NIGHTLY_MASTER_VERSION="master antani"
+export NIGHTLY_MASTER_VERSION="master foobar"
 export NIGHTLY_STABLE_VERSION="2.18.x"
 export STABLE_VERSION="2.18.1 2.18.0"
 ```

 Notes:

-Phantom version `antani` is supposed to always fail as a test and always tried to be built.
+Phantom version `foobar` is supposed to always fail as a test and always tried to be built.
 "MIDDLE_STABLE" has just a function for the scripts logic, increase it with latest minor version number for stable.

 To test locally build hook you can use the `test_hooks.sh` script provided.